 - 1 cup vegetable oil, (240ml)

 - 1/2 tsp salt

-Preheat oven to 350F (180C) Grease a bundt pan with butter or non-stick cooking spray and sprinkle chopped pecans onto bottom of pan.
-In the bowl of a stand mixer fitted with the paddle attachment, combine sugar and butter.
-Beat for 3-4 minutes at medium speed until white and fluffy.
+- In the bowl of a stand mixer fitted with the paddle attachment, combine sugars and oil.
+Beat for 2 minutes at medium speed.

 - Add eggs, one at a time and beat after each addition for 20 seconds.
 Add pumpkin puree and mix until combined.